Do you have a loved one who struggles with elderly hoarding? Is this situation becoming increasingly difficult to manage? Are you concerned?

 Pathological or compulsive hoarding, officially known as disposophobia, is much more than just collecting or living with clutter.
 It’s the excessive gathering of objects, regardless of whether these objects have any value or use.
 The idea of giving away or throwing away any of the items, even trash, results in great stress.

 Helping someone who struggles with elderly hoarding can be difficult.
-Those who hoard place an extreme amount of value on their possessions, no matter how worthless they may appear to be to others.
-Clearing anything away can be overwhelmingly painful.
+Those who hoard place an extreme amount of value on their possessions.
+Clearing anything away can be painful.

-If you have a loved one whom you feel is struggling with elderly hoarding, the tips below may help to get things under control:
+If you have a loved one who struggles with elderly hoarding, the tips below may help:

 Try not to judge the person.
 It may be difficult, but if your senior loved one doesn’t feel judged, he or she may be more likely to work with you.
 Avoid statements such as “What a mess!” or “How can you possibly live like this?”

 Never argue.
-Seniors who hoard have their reasons, and arguing usually results in them shutting down the conversation.
-You don’t have to agree with what the person says, but by arguing, he or she may feel the need to become defensive, pushing further away from a solution.
+Seniors who hoard have their reasons and arguing usually results in them shutting down the conversation.
+You don’t have to agree with what the person says, but arguing may result in them becoming defensive, pushing further away from a solution.
 If an argument is ensuing, it may be time to take a walk around the block or call it a day.